 - A comparative Life Cycle Assessment (LCA) was commissioned by Ball Corporation to compare the environmental performance of single-use, small to medium-size aluminum cans and bottles against alternative beverage packaging, in three regions (EU; US and BR).
-While the full LCA report is available upon request from the commissioner, this regional summary report focuses only on the US.
+While the full LCA report is available upon request from the commissioner, this regional summary report focuses only on Brazil (BR).
 The Life Cycle Impact Assessment (LCIA) was complemented by calculations of the Material Circularity Indicator of each packaging option.
 A critical review was conducted by a panel of three independent experts to ensure conformity to ISO 14040/44 standards.
-The full report, from which this document is an extract, is available upon request. - The primary intended application of the study is to provide up-to-date and objective results in various sustainability metrics of specific beverage packaging alternatives: aluminum cans and bottles, PET bottles, glass bottles and beverage cartons. - A specific selection of 2-4 products per packaging material were purchased, measured and weighed.
+The full report, from which this document is an extract, is available upon request. - The primary intended application of the study is to provide up-to-date and objective results in various sustainability metrics of specific beverage packaging alternatives: aluminum cans, PET bottles, glass bottles and beverage cartons. - A specific selection of 2-4 products per packaging material were purchased, measured and weighed.
 Ball Corporation supplied primary environmental data on can manufacturing, while all other background and foreground data were based on industry averages and association datasets from the GaBi Databases 2019.
-The full life cycle of the beverage packaging was modelled, excluding among other things the beverages themselves, using the cut-off approach.
+The full life cycle of the beverage packaging was modelled, excluding among other things the beverages themselves, using the substitution approach.
 Note that other methodological approaches were chosen in the two other regions not shown in this summary report. - While in general conservative assumptions have been taken with respect to the aluminum can to avoid unfair bias and misrepresentation, the data quality difference remains a potential limitation of the study. - It was confirmed that packaging efficiency has a significant impact on the environmental burdens of the packaging, as a container with a larger volume requires relatively less material to provide a given quantity of product.
-Each packaging option has distinct advantages and disadvantages, with potential for improvement by changing the recycling rate, recycled content and product weight. - Aluminum cans compete with PET bottles as the best performers among the packaging options for carbonated beverages, and rank second-to-third among packaging for non-carbonated beverages after PET and beverage cartons.
-PET bottles perform well due to being lightweight, requiring little secondary packaging, and having a relatively low manufacturing energy demand.
-The strong performance of the aluminum cans can largely be attributed to the lightweight nature of the product compared to other packaging types, the high recycled content (73%) and the decent recycling rate (when compared to other substrates) of 50% at end of life. - Material circularity is measured and generally correlates well with findings for global warming potential, although this is not a causal relationship given material circularity does not measure material efficiency. - The results vary from region to region and show slightly different rankings and conclusions (not explored here).
-Overall, there is not one single packaging material which outperforms all the alternative options in all selected impact categories.
-Each packaging option exhibits different environmental strengths and weaknesses.
+Each packaging option has distinct advantages and disadvantages, with potential for improvement by changing the recycling rate, recycled content, product weight and re-usability. - No single packaging format is preferred for all impact categories assessed in this study.
+However, aluminum cans have the strongest overall performance and are the preferred choice from a climate change, freshwater eutrophication, terrestrial acidification and freshwater consumption perspective.
+The strong performance of aluminum cans can largely be attributed to the lightweight nature of the product compared to other packaging types, the high recycled content and the near perfect recycling rate at end of life in Brazil. - Material circularity is measured and generally correlates well with findings for global warming potential, although this is not a causal relationship given material circularity does not measure material efficiency. - The results vary from region to region and show slightly different rankings and conclusions (not explored here).
+Overall, each packaging material has valid justifications for use from an environmental perspective, as each option exhibits different environmental strengths and weaknesses.